 A mass vaccination campaign against measles was launched in the Chadian capital on March 26, following a quick increase of measles cases affecting children and adolescents.

 From the beginning of the year to March 20, 3,550 cases were declared.
 Around 800 appeared during the third week of March.
-As a result, an emergency response was organised in close collaboration with Chadian authorities.
+As a result, an emergency response was organized in close collaboration with Chadian authorities.

 More than 60 teams have been deployed in the town to provide immunization for all children between six months and 15 years, totalling around 580,000 people.
 Between March 26 and April 7, 480,000 children were vaccinated &#– and the campaign continues.